andrealb88/andrealb88/README.md

 - 👋 Hi, I’m Andrea Lopez Bravo
 - 👀 I’m interested in front end web development and art
 - 🌱 I’m currently learning javascript, css and HTML
-- 💞️ I’m looking to collaborate in differents proyects as a trainee/junior front end web developer
+- 💞️ I’m looking to collaborate in diferent projects as a trainee/junior front end web developer
 - 📫 How to reach me: https://www.linkedin.com/in/andrea-l%C3%B3pez-bravo-14787665/

 <!---